pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "What I can not create I do not understand.
 Kow how to solve every problem that has been solved."
 --Richard Feynman

+"For a successful technology, reality must take precedence over public relations, for nature cannot be fooled."
+--Richard Feynman

 "I see people as equals; I have to pretend to look up to them."
 --Gail Finkelstein LeVine